 Skip to 2 minutes and 55 seconds We try and ensure that, obviously, we assess on those areas.
 And it’s just basically bringing attention to it, really, and making sure we embed it into our lessons.
 The value of getting employers to come in is just one word, experience.
 We did quite an array of work with employers, particularly local employers.
 We used to have a session with our year nines and our year tens and obviously year eleven, as well, where we used to have different employers coming in from the local area to come and do workshops with our pupils.
 And we would have them in the hall.
 And they would be there the whole day.

 Skip to 3 minutes and 27 seconds And the pupils would engage in team building exercises, what the specific employees job and role is, how that applies to society, how it applies to themselves, what they would need to go into it.
 We’d even have, sometimes, the military coming in, and also the police, as well.
 So in terms of doing that, those workshops are very helpful.
 Because pupils then develop their own ideas of what kind of questions they want to ask.
 I teach.
 I know what experience I have.
 I’ve done jobs before teaching.
 And I know what experience I can actually render to my pupils.
 But it’s limited, in terms of other careers and other professions.
 So get the experience in.

-Taking your Careers Learning Journey to your department
+Sharing your Careers Learning Journey with your department

 Whether you create a Careers Learning Journey for your own teaching or as a whole department will depend on your individual situation.
-However, there are benefits to sharing your overall plan with others.
+However, there are benefits to sharing your plans with others.

-In the video above, Folie and Tim provide examples of careers learning progression that has been arranged at school and department level.
+In the video above, Folie and Tim provide examples of career learning progression that has been arranged at school and department level.
 In these cases there has been a deep engagement with employers and planning of careers progression.
-This has only been successful because of colleagues working together.
+This has only been achievable through colleagues working together.